Jamie Lee Curtis: 1990s: Continued box-office successes

-2000–2006: Freaky Friday and retirement
+2000s: Decrease in workload and hiatus

 In 2000, Curtis was honored with the Hasty Pudding Woman of the Year award and appeared in the crime comedy film Drowning Mona, starring Danny DeVito and Bette Midler.
 The following year, she starred as Geoffrey Rush's wife in the spy-triller film The Tailor of Panama and appeared in Billy Bob Thornton's Daddy and Them.
 Also in 2001, she voiced Queen Camilla in the animated Christmas film Rudolph the Red-Nosed Reindeer and the Island of Misfit Toys.
 She appeared in Halloween: Resurrection in 2002.

 In 2003, Curtis was cast opposite Lindsay Lohan in the Disney comedy film Freaky Friday.
 The film was shot at Palisades High School in Pacific Palisades, California, near where Curtis and Guest lived with their children.
 Curtis received praise for her performance; A. O. Scott from The New York Times contended that she "does some of her best work ever", while Entertainment Weekly called her performance "glorious".
 Her performance earned her another nomination for a Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 She also received a Grammy Award nomination that same year for Best Spoken Word Album for Children for the audiobook The Jamie Lee Curtis Audio Collection.

 In 2004, she starred in the Christmas comedy film Christmas with the Kranks, which was critically derided but a box office success.
 The following year, she appeared as herself along with her True Lies co-star Arnold Schwarzenegger in the comedy film The Kid & I and hosted the CBS program A Home for the Holidays.
 In October 2006, Curtis told Access Hollywood that she had closed the book on her acting career to focus on her family.
+She briefly returned to acting after being cast in June 2007 in Disney's live-action-animated film Beverly Hills Chihuahua, starring opposite Piper Perabo as one of three live-action characters in the film.